rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 `Millimeters` to be able to add `Millimeters` to `Millimeters` and `Millimeters` to `Meters`</span>

-If we're adding `Millimeters` to other `Millimeters`, we don't need to parameterize the `RHS` type for `Add` since the default `Self` type is what we want.
+If we’re adding `Millimeters` to other `Millimeters`, we don’t need to parameterize the `RHS` type for `Add` since the default `Self` type is what we want.
 If we want to implement adding `Millimeters` and `Meters`, then we need to say `impl Add<Meters>` to set the value of the `RHS` type parameter.